ippontech/blog-usa/posts/ci-test-with-github-actions-and-self-hosted-runners.md

 # Future Plans

 It's been great to get quick feedback on Pull Requests without performing manual testing.
-The improved upime with GitHub actions has also been beneficial to giving our CI testing credibility.
+The improved uptime with GitHub actions has also been beneficial to giving our CI testing credibility.

 We look forward to enhancing our CI system, with more distrubted image builds, testing running images against actual SBC hardware, and creating dashboards to track the trends of our challenges and successes.